 Training records reviewed evidenced that all staff working on the ward had received up to date training in the use of physical interventions.
-Staff interviewed demonstrated their commitment to only using restrictive practices as a last resort and informed the inspector of the strategies they implement to reduce the likelihood of crisis situations.

 The inspector noted evidence that restrictive practices were reviewed at the monthly staff meetings.

 It was noted in the four sets of care documentation that consideration was given to patients Human Rights Articles 3 the right to be free from torture, Article 8 the right to respect and family life, and Article 14 the right to be free from discrimination.